vwkd/kit/documentation/docs/01-routing.md

 <p>TODO...</p>
 ```

 Dynamic parameters are encoded using `[brackets]`.
 For example, a blog post might be defined by `src/routes/blog/[slug].svelte`.
-Soon, we'll see how to access that parameter in a [load function](#loading) or the [page store](#modules-$app-stores).
+Soon, we'll see how to use that parameter in a [load function](#loading) or the [page store](#modules-$app-stores).

 A file or directory can have multiple dynamic parts, like `[id]-[category].svelte`.
-(Parameters are 'non-greedy'; in an ambiguous case like `x-y-z`, `id` would be `x` and `category` would be `y-z`.)
+Parameters are 'non-greedy'.
+In an ambiguous case like `x-y-z`, `id` would be `x` and `category` would be `y-z`.

 ### Endpoints

-Endpoints run only on the server at request-time or at build-time if [prerendering](#rendering-prerender).
-This means it's the place to do things like access databases or APIs that require private credentials or return data that lives on a machine in your production network.
-Pages can request data from endpoints.
+An endpoint is a private API that is only available to your pages.
+Endpoints are the place to do things like access databases or APIs that require private credentials or return data that lives on a machine in your production network.

+An endpoint doesn't exist as a resource at the URL on the WWW.
+Its responses are precomputed during SSR along with the pages themselves.
+The runtime on the client then emulates the responses to your pages as if they were resources that actually existed at a URL.

+What actually happens during SSR is the SvelteKit compiler calls the endpoint function for every `fetch` call in a page and stores the results in the generated page that will be served to the client.
+After hydration on the client, the client-side runtime intercepts `fetch` requests of the pages to the endpoint and returns the precomputed results.
+There is no actual HTTP call going on.

+??? can fetch only in `load` or also in normal `script`?

 Endpoints return JSON by default, though may also return data in other formats.

+???
+What happens if SSR is off?

-Endpoints are modules written in `.js` (or `.ts`) files that export functions corresponding to HTTP methods, like `get` for `GET` requests and `post` for `POST` requests.
+Endpoints are modules with a `.js` or `.ts` extension and filenames similar to pages.
+A module exports functions corresponding to HTTP methods, like `get` for `GET` requests and `post` for `POST` requests.
 Since `delete` is a reserved word in JavaScript, DELETE requests are handled with a `del` function.

-These functions return
+Endpoints return JSON by default, though may also return data in other formats.

-????
-All server-side code, including endpoints, has access to `fetch` in case you need to request data from external APIs. ???
+All server-side code, including endpoints, has access to `fetch` in case you need to request data from external APIs.
+???
 WHAT IS OTHER SS CODE EXCLUDING ENDPOINTS?

-For example, we might have an endpoint `src/routes/blog/[slug].json.js` that returns a blog post as JSON.
-Then a hypothetical blog page like `/blog/cool-article` would request data from `/blog/cool-article.json`, which calls the endpoint with the slug `cool-article`
+For example, we might have an endpoint `src/routes/blog/[slug].json.js` that returns a blog post as JSON from our database.
+Then a hypothetical blog page like `/blog/cool-article` would request data from `/blog/cool-article.json`, which would call the endpoint with the slug `cool-article`.

 ```js
 // Don't worry about `$lib`, we'll get to that [later](#modules-$lib).